 Dev teams must also monitor the CI process closely.
 Applications are coded in multiple builds where each build contains incremental code changes.
 In such an environment, CI/CD pipelines (as well as functional, API and regression testing) require functional test code coverage to enable visibility and quick feedback loops.

-With SeaLights’ Test Quality Analytics, Test Impact Analytics, And Release Quality Analytics, data from the entire software development pipeline can be collated and analyzed to enable dev teams and QA managers effectively plan sprint runs and release higher-quality software.
+With SeaLights’ Test Quality Analytics, Test Impact Analytics, And Release Quality Analytics, data from the entire software development pipeline can be collated and analyzed to enable dev teams and QA managers to effectively plan sprint runs and release higher-quality software.

 Test Quality Analytics